-3 Timeless Practice Songs To Improve Your Singing Technique
+3 Timeless Songs to Sing to Improve Your Technique

 You don’t need to repetitively practice dull vocal exercises in order to learn good singing technique.
 And you don’t need to completely eliminate vocal style from your singing in order to train your technique.
 Technique and style can coexist in the training process, and are best developed simultaneously.